 We believe the Bible . . . literally.
-That means, if the Bible says it, we believe it.
-Our goal is not to fashion the Bible after our attitudes and beliefs, but to see our lives align with the Word of God.
+Our goal is align our lives with the Word of God.

 Section 1.
 BIBLE

 We believe the Bible to be the complete Word of God, verbally inspired by God and inerrant in its original form, the final authority in all matters of faith and practice, and the true basis of Christian union.